 Computed Tomography (CT) Scanning, also known as industrial CAT scanning, is based on radiographic technology, which provides an ideal testing technique in order to locate and measure volumetric detail in three dimensions.
 The ability of x-ray to penetrate through varying densities allows CT inspection results to provide non-destructive physical characterization of internal features and structures of a part or component.

 CT scanning is able to access internal data equally well on metallic and non-metallic specimens, solid and fibrous materials, and smooth and irregularly surfaced objects.
 Computed tomography is necessary when a user is looking to evaluate, analyse or test the internal and/or external features of a component without destroying the object.

 Small, individual components (medical and industrial), research and development, pre-production and production, failure investigation, lot inspection, reverse engineering.

 Ultrasonic Flow Measurement involves the use of ultrasonic transducers.
 The flow meter can measure the average velocity along the path of an emitted beam of ultrasound, by averaging the difference in measured transit time between the pulses of ultrasound propagating into and against the direction of the flow or by measuring the frequency shift from the Doppler effect.
 It is used to analyse the volume of liquid flow.

-Waste water, dirty liquid flow measurement, chemical compatibility, pressure drop measurement, velocity of flow in liquids and gases.
+Waste water, dirty liquid flow measurement, chemical compatibility, pressure drop measurement, velocity of flow in liquids.